athulyarajesh194-create/cyclistic_BI_proj/Project Requirements Document.md

 * A visualization showing which destination (ending) locations are popular based on the total trip minutes.
 (R)

-* A visualization that focuses on trends from the summer of 2015.
+* A visualization that focuses on trends from the summer.
 (D)

 * A visualization showing the percent growth in the number of trips year over year.
 (R)